centreon/centreon-documentation/en/integrations/notifications/plugin-telegram.md

 ## Introduction

-This documentation is brought to you thanks to our partner PILPRÉ Yann from
+This documentation is a community contribution from YPSI:

 ![logo](../../assets/integrations/notifications/telegram/logo-YPSI.png)